-- Short-term exposure (<2 days): When the finished roofing will be installed within two days of underlayment application and high winds are not forecast, standard roofing nails with 3/8" diameter heads may be used.
-Attach the underlayment at each diamond (◇) printed on the underlayment by nailing a fastener through each diamond (◇) and tight to the surface.
+- ◆ When the finished roofing will be installed within two days of underlayment application and high winds are not forecast, standard roofing nails with 3/8" diameter heads may be used.
+Attach the underlayment at each diamond (⋄) printed on the underlayment by nailing a fastener through each diamond (⋄) and tight to the surface.
 Proper fastener spacing is 15" On-Center (O.C.) vertically and 12" O.C. horizontally.
 On vertical side/end laps install 8 fasteners equally spaced (6" O.C.) centered up the lap to hold the underlayment in place.
-If wind or rain is expected prior to finished roofing application, it is recommended that 1" diameter plastic or steel cap nails be used in place of standard roofing nails, as described below. - Long-term exposure (max. six months): When anticipated exposure time may exceed two days, CertainTeed strongly recommends using low-profile plastic or steel cap nails with 1" diameter heads to fasten DiamondDeck in place.
-Attach the underlayment at each diamond (◇) printed on the underlayment by nailing a fastener through each diamond (◇) and tight to the surface.
+If wind or rain is expected prior to finished roofing application, it is recommended that 1" diameter plastic or steel cap nails be used in place of standard roofing nails, as described below. - ◆ When the finished roofing will be installed later than two days, CertainTeed strongly recommends using low-profile plastic or steel cap nails with 1" diameter heads to fasten DiamondDeck in place.
+Attach the underlayment at each diamond (⋄) printed on the underlayment by nailing a fastener through each diamond (⋄) and tight to the surface.
 Proper fastener spacing is 15" O.C. vertically and 12" O.C. horizontally.
 On vertical side/end laps install 8 fasteners equally spaced (6" O.C.) centered up the lap to hold the underlayment in place.
 All nails and plastic or steel caps must lie flat and tight with the underlayment surface.
-Do not expose underlayment for more than six months prior to installing finished roofing.